Find a Part Now

 Volkswagen Group of America

 Volkswagen Group of America, Inc. (sometimes referred to as Volkswagen of America, abbreviated to VWoA), is the North American operational headquarters, and subsidiary of the Volkswagen Group of automobile companies of Germany.
-VWoA is responsible for five marques: Audi, Bentley, Bugatti, Lamborghini, and Volkswagen cars.
-It also controls VW Credit, Inc. (or VCI), Volkswagen's financial services and credit operations.
+VWoA is responsible for six marques: Audi, Bentley, Lamborghini, and Volkswagen, and in addition is the exclusive importer and distributor of Bugatti and Rimac cars in the U.S. It also controls VW Credit, Inc. (operating as Volkswagen Financial Services), Volkswagen's financial services and credit operations.
 The company is headquartered in Reston, Virginia.

 In Germany, the parent company Volkswagen AG is responsible for eight marques of the group, from six European countries: Volkswagen, Audi, Bentley, Bugatti, Lamborghini, Porsche, SEAT, Škoda and Volkswagen Commercial Vehicles.